 The death battle results in Giant Octo getting two arms bit off.
 He must be a magical cephalopod because all eight arms were intact when he and M-Don sank to the bottom of the ocean – and continued to sink as the credits rolled – five minutes after they killed each other…

-Jeff Gilbert, MOVIES and MANIA – Guest reviewer via Drinkin’ & Drive-In
+Jeff Gilbert, MOV!ES and MAN!A – Guest reviewer via Drinkin’ & Drive-In

 Cast and characters:

 - Deborah Gibson as Emma MacNeil